CarterMiller/TextFieldExtensions/README.md

     textField6.setupPopup(dataSet: sampleData3, dataSetSelected: dataSelected, controlTag: 5,  delegate: self)
 ```

-The TextFieldPopupViewDelegate has to implement a single function to be informed of changes.
-This function returns the Tag value of the text control, so that you can take any appropriate action.
-If all that is required is to update the text field, then you don't need to do anything more in this function.
+There are two optional protocol functions to inform of updates.
+Each function returns the Tag value of the text control, so that you can take any appropriate action.

+For TextFieldPopupView, if all that is required is to update the text field, then you don't need to do anything more in this function.

 ```swift
     // TextFieldPopupViewDelegate